 Most well paying jobs in the health related fields in North America is regulated and the licensing procedure is applicable to both immigrants and the North American students.
 This is mainly applicable to doctors, pharmacists and nurses.
 The licensing test consists of a written and a practical element and covers all real-life scenarios encountered in the profession.
 Most Canadian students are well versed with the system as they undergo on the job training, mostly as volunteers and thus qualify these tests with much ease.
 The immigrants find it pretty difficult as they are not well versed with the North American system and also they have learnt many an incorrect practices back home.
 The only way to learn the North American system is to volunteer and obtain some experience.

 Most hospitals have over 500 volunteers on their role and some have even over a thousand.
-There is a long waitlist of people who want to enrol as volunteers.
+There is a long wait-list of people who want to enroll as volunteers.
 They are high school students and retirees; they are the veterans from the Canadian forces; they are university students, young professionals and seasoned executives.
 Some have an interest in health care, some are considering a medical profession, while others have spent much time in hospitals recuperating from some serious illness or accidents.
-To enrol into the volunteers corps at a hospital as a student, one got to get two recommendations from the teachers (not easy to come by) and after the interview with the volunteer coordinator undergo a medical examinations, mainly to ensure that they are not carriers of any communicable disease.
+To enroll into the volunteers corps at a hospital as a student, one got to get two recommendations from the teachers (not easy to come by) and after the interview with the volunteer coordinator undergo a medical examinations, mainly to ensure that they are not carriers of any communicable disease.

 In North America one needs experience to get a job and the best way for gaining experience and showcasing one’s talents and skill is only through volunteering.
-This not only looks good on the resume, the recommendations by the supervisors at the volunteering organisation would also give one a better chance of getting the job.
+This not only looks good on the resume, the recommendations by the supervisors at the volunteering organisation also gives one a better chance of getting the job.
 Volunteering is the only way a new immigrant can gain US/Canadian experience and many immigrants are reluctant to take up a volunteering position as it does not pay or there is no burden of pay.